perlun/perlun.eu.org/_i18n/en/_posts/2018-07-04-wrestling-with-debian-gnu-linux-and-nvidia.md

   line experience.

 Yes, Windows has improved in that area in recent years (with WSL and all of that), but I still prefer a Unix-based system.
-I also find the freedom a nice aspect.
-I could choose Ubuntu as another option to Debian, but I wanted to give Debian a try for real on my machine because I know others who use it and like it.
+I could choose Ubuntu as another option to Debian, but I wanted to give Debian a try for real again on my machine because I've both used it for years before, and I know others who use it today and like it.
 (Hello Daniel. :smiley:)

 Getting Debian GNU/Linux to work with this GTX 1050 was clearly not a painless experience.
 After the initial install (which went smooth), I got